per-gron/HSPad/README.markdown

   harmonics amount will result in a brighter sound, and will also increase the time required to generate the wavetables, which makes it take longer time before parameter changes take effect.
+  Note that setting this value very low might result in that the synth is completely quiet.
+This can sometimes be partly compensated by setting a high value on the harmonics curve steepness, but in general it's not recommended to set this below 2.0.
 * **Harmonics curve steepness** sets the shape of the curve that dictates the loudness of each harmonic.
 A value of 0 will make all harmonics equally loud, usually creating a harsh noisy sound.
 A